backworks/sqlite-api-example/README.md

-# Backworks SQLite Plugin Example
+# SQLite API Plugin Example

 This example demonstrates how to use the Backworks SQLite plugin to create a REST API with database operations.